 Kyle Rittenhouse jury finds him not guilty

-KENOSHA, WIS. — A Kenosha County jury on Tuesday acquitted Kyle Rittenhouse of all charges against him, finding the teenage gunman acted in self-defense when he fatally shot two men and injured a third.
+KENOSHA, WIS. — A Kenosha County jury on Friday acquitted Kyle Rittenhouse of all charges against him, finding the teenage gunman acted in self-defense when he fatally shot two men and wounded a third.

+Rittenhouse, 18, began to sob as each of the five acquittals was read, as the families of the men he killed wept just a few feet away.
+Chanting from the crowd outside could be heard inside the courtroom, though their words could not be discerned by even those closest to the windows.

+“The jury has represented our community in this trial and has spoken,” Assistant District Attorney Thomas Binger said.

 Rittenhouse fatally shot Joseph Rosenbaum and Anthony Huber and injured Gaige Grosskreutz while ostensibly guarding a used car lot with an AR-15-style rifle in downtown Kenosha on Aug.
 25, 2020.
 All four men were in the southeast Wisconsin town amid social unrest following the shooting of Jacob Blake, a Black man, by a white police officer.